"I think people should have more photos of themselves as children around. There's no way you can hate that version of yourself." -- Warsan Shire

 The final number you end up with is an estimate of how long you can expect to live.
 But as you might imagine, this is a fairly short-handed quiz, and it's more a suggestion than a prediction.
 If you want something more comprehensive and therefore more accurate, I'd recommend the long-form calculator from the University of Pennsylvania.

 P. S. According to this quiz, I'll live until age 89, and B will live to 96.
 Which seems about right to me.
-Good luck ... and good health in 2015!
+Good luck ... and good health!